 Reynolds’ is the promoter — and reigning “World” Champion — of Renegade Wrestling Syndicate, which runs sparsely attended shows at the Boise High School gymnasium roughly three times a year.

 Reynolds’ roster of wrestlers includes his two brothers, Todd and Chris, and four of their high school friends (several of whom also portray masked “Mexican” wrestlers).
-Tito Santana was once booked to appear but was forced to cancel.
+Greg Valentine was once booked to appear but was forced to cancel.

 Reynolds seems to think he needs to defend his so-called territory against invading promoters and “talent raids,” though nothing of the sort has happened in the past.